poseidon-code/InterviewRoom-GO-solutions/README.md

 # Solutions of InterviewRoom
 This is a repo for all the solutions of [ashuray's](https://github.com/ashuray) github repository [InterviewRoom](https://github.com/ashuray/InterviewRoom).
 The solutions are taken from all over the internet, and those are among the best complexity solutions by top coders from competitive programming field.

+> ### Code Structure
+> - **Solution** : As many Competitive Programming platforms requires a function/method which returns some data, the codes in this repo also follow that same structure.
+Check `// SOLUTION` comments in every program, underneath which you will find the function/method for solving the given problem.
+> - **Input** : As most Competitive Programming platforms requires a fuction which takes some input, not much of thought is given in taking input from the user/console while writing these programs.
+Check `// INPUT :` comments in every program, underneath which you will find the input data.
+You are free to implement any sort of console input strategies.
+> - **Output** : The output of the given problem varies from question to question.
+The Output in these programs are written exactly same as in accordance to the given problem.
+Check `// OUTPUT :` comments in every program, underneath which you will find the output printed to the console.
+You are free to implement any sort of console input strategies as per the questions given.

+---

 ## Interview Preparation
 You can crack any Interview if you are preparing yourself in a well organised manner.
 There are lots of Data Structure and Algorithm problems on internet and it is quite impossible for a person to practice all of them.
 So it is really important that you practice a list of few problems which are really important and covers almost every concepts.